Medical Billing and Coding (Voucher Included)

 How you will benefit

-• Get hands-on, practical experience in medical billing and coding that will help you on the job
+• Gain comprehensive training in medical billing and coding through coursework designed to prepare you for the job

-• Receive a voucher for the professional certification exam of your choice
+• Receive a Certificate of Completion and an exam voucher for the professional exam of your choice

 • Certified Professional Coder (CPC) exam offered by the American Academy of Professional Coders (AAPC)